 4. Mix Your Balm and Heat Over the Stove

 Once you’ve got the oils together, the next step is to combine and heat up your balm over the stove.
-If it sounds difficult, we’ve got your back with everything that you need and a step-by-step guide to heating your custom beard balm.
+If it sounds difficult, we have everything you need and a step-by-step guide to heating your custom beard balm.
 Scroll down to see our recipe and instructions!

 - Small 2 oz Candle Tins or larger 6 oz Candle Tins

 - Droplet applicator for oil drops

 - Glass measuring cup (such as Pyrex)

 - 12 drops of essential oil